ramigs/ramigs.dev/src/site/posts/2023-06-11-vscode-configure-auto-format-on-save.md

 }
 ```

-When a project contributor checks out the project, and is using VSCode (with
+When a project contributor checks out the project and is using VSCode (with
 `eslint` and `prettier` plugins installed) auto format on save will be enabled,
 based on the `eslint` and `prettier` rules configured.